m3dbx/m3-workshop/README.md

 Once the stack is up and running, login into [Grafana](http://localhost:3030) using `admin:admin` credentials.
 Press "skip screen" in Grafana when prompting you to set a password.

 Once in the Grafana UI, go to the [Explore](http://localhost:3000/explore) tab.
-From here, you will see a dropdown at the top of the page with the three datasources - Prometheus01, Prometheus02, and M3Query.
+From here, you will see a dropdown at the top of the page with the three data sources - Prometheus01, Prometheus02, and M3Query.

 ### Step 4: Explore the Prometheus data sources in Grafana via Explore and Dashboard tabs

-**Explore:** In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three datasources - Prometheus01, Prometheus02, and M3Query.
+**Explore:** In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three data sources - Prometheus01, Prometheus02, and M3Query.
 Only the 2 Prometheus instances will be emitting metrics (scraping themselves), as remote read and write HTTP endpoints have not been enabled yet for your M3DB cluster.

-Try switching between the two Prometheus datasources, and running the query command: 'up{}'.
+Try switching between the two Prometheus data sources, and running the query command: 'up{}'.
 Change the resolution of your graph to "Last 5 minutes" to get results.
-When swtiching between the two Prometheus instances, you will notice that each of the Prometheus instances are emitting slightly different sets of metrics (look under the "Table" section).
-In order to combine the metris from both instances, we will need to add the Remote Read and Write HTTP endpoints to our Prometheus configuratoins.
+When switching between the two Prometheus instances, you will notice that each of the Prometheus instances are emitting slightly different sets of metrics (look under the "Table" section).
+In order to combine the metris from both instances, we will need to add the Remote Read and Write HTTP endpoints to our Prometheus configurations.
 This will allow metrics to then be sent to our M3DB cluster.

-**Dashboard:** If you want to see multiple metrics for your data sources in one place, go to the [Dashboard](http://localhost:3000/?orgId=1) tab in Granfana.
+**Dashboard:** If you want to see multiple metrics for your data sources in one place, go to the [Dashboard](http://localhost:3000/?orgId=1) tab in Grafana.
 There will be some default dashboards already created, such as `Prometheus Stats`.
 Within the Dashboard, if you want to explore a certain metric (e.g. `prometheus_target_interval_length_seconds`) then click on the dropdown at the top of the metric and go to `Explore`.
 This will direct you to a more detailed look at that particular metric.
 Check it out!

 ### Step 5: Sending Prometheus metrics to the M3DB cluster